Jury - Frequently Asked Questions

 What happens if I do not report for jury service?

-Do I get paid for jury service?
+Do I get paid by the State for jury service?

 Can I be fired from my job for serving on a jury?